bitnahian/COMP2121---Blockchains/README.md

 * **Nahian Al Hasan** - *Initial work* - [bitnahian](https://github.com/bitnahian)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/bitnahian/COMP2121---Blockchains/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the GNU 3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments